-Counseling/mediation through HomeBase: HomeBase offers mediation services to help resolve disputes between landlords and tenants and among tenants in a building or apartment.
-The goal is to maintain a tenant's living situation and prevent them from needing to enter the shelter system.
+Counseling/mediation through HomeBase: HomeBase offers mediation services to help resolve disputes between landlords and ten-

 How HomeBase Works: Entering the Office and Receiving Services using a screening tool known as the Risk Assessment Questionnaire or RAQ.
-The RAQ asks clients for information related to demographics, employment, education, housing history, and current needs.
-The RAQ is scored between 0 to 25, with higher scores indicating a higher risk of homelessness.
-Case managers determine whether the case qualifies as preventative, to prevent homelessness from occurring, or rather as aftercare, to prevent a return to shelter.
-Clients who are seen for aftercare services are not required to meet a certain RAQ score to be eligible.
+The RAQ asks clients for information related to demographics, employment, education, housing history, and current needs.29 The RAQ is scored between 0 to 25, with higher scores indicating a higher risk of homelessness.
+Case managers determine whether the case qualifies as preventative, to prevent homelessness from occurring, or rather as aftercare, to prevent a return to shelter.30 Clients who are seen for aftercare services are not required to meet a certain RAQ score to be eligible.
 Though this screening tool helps case managers determine what preventative cases may be taken on, case managers also have a certain level of autonomy to override determinations if they believe the client is at immediate risk of entering shelter if not for HomeBase services.